aosabook/500lines/event-driven-web-server/writeup.md

 6. populate that `request` instance with each split header line
 7. set that `request`s parameters to the result of parsing our `GET` and `POST` parameters

-The `request` object from Step five looks like exactly like you'd expect after our CLOS detour.
+The `request` object from Step five looks exactly like you'd expect after our CLOS detour.

 	(defclass request ()
 	  ((resource :accessor resource :initarg :resource)